Clinical Immunology

 DrugMechanismEfficacyKey Side EffectsMonitoring

-Teriflunomide (Aubagio — 14 mg daily) Inhibits DHODH → ↓ pyrimidine synthesis → ↓ lymphocyte proliferation ~30% (moderate) Category X teratogen; hepatotoxicity; hair thinning; diarrhea; peripheral neuropathy LFTs monthly × 6 months; pregnancy test; cholestyramine washout required before conception (drug persists up to 2 years without washout)
+Teriflunomide (Aubagio — 14 mg daily) Inhibits DHODH → ↓ pyrimidine synthesis → ↓ lymphocyte proliferation ~30% (moderate) Contraindicated in pregnancy and in females of reproductive potential not using effective contraception (FDA pregnancy letter categories retired in 2015 with the PLLR); hepatotoxicity; hair thinning; diarrhea; peripheral neuropathy Baseline LFTs, then monthly × 6 months, then periodically; also TB screen and BP monitoring before/during; pregnancy test; accelerated elimination (cholestyramine or activated charcoal) if pregnancy occurs or before planned conception (drug otherwise persists up to 2 years)

 Dimethyl fumarate (Tecfidera — 240 mg BID) Activates Nrf2 antioxidant pathway; depletes memory T cells ~49% Flushing, GI upset (take with food); PML risk if ALC <500 sustained >6 months CBC q6 months; hold if ALC <500 for >6 months